 2. Being aware of annual care home fee increases

-3. The paperwork for third-party top-up payments
+3. The contract for third-party top-up payments

 4. Instances when the local authority may increase the personal budget, so avoiding the necessity of paying a top up